-These benefits of preschool are supported by a daily schedule that takes into account children's developmental needs, from proper nutrition to motor skills.
+This benefit of preschool is supported by a daily preschool schedule that considers children's developmental needs, from proper nutrition to motor skills.

-Regimenting a day at preschool is all about balance: quiet time and play, flexibility and routine, structured lessons and free choice.
-While it may take you a while to find the formula that works for you and your group, the basic elements will remain the same.
+A day at preschool is all about balance: quiet time and play, flexibility and routine, and structured lessons and free choice.
+While finding the formula that works for you and your group may take a while, the basic elements of a daily preschool schedule will remain the same.

-This article will cover the components of an effective preschool schedule and give ideas on how to best manage activities day-to-day.
-If you want to check out the schedule ideas first, head to the bottom of the article where you can find two sample templates, one for a full-day schedule and one for a half-day.
+This article will cover the components of an effective preschool schedule and give ideas on managing day-to-day preschool activities.
+If you're looking for preschool daily schedule templates, head to the bottom of the article, where you'll find sample full-day and half-day schedules.

 Establish preschool schedule basics

-The main objective of a preschool schedule is to structure the best environment for early childhood development.
-Since preschoolers can't self-regulate the same way older children can, your careful planning empowers their growth.
-A positive preschool experience is essential to optimal early childhood development, and this growth plays out daily in accordance to how well teachers plan for and engage with children.
+The main objective of a daily preschool schedule is to structure the best environment for early childhood development.
+Since preschoolers can't self-regulate the same way older children can, your careful planning enables their growth.
+A positive preschool experience is essential to optimal early childhood development, and this growth plays out daily according to how well teachers plan and engage with children.

-No matter how you choose to schedule your time, what activities you engage in day-to-day, or what resources your center has, your daily schedule may include the following:
+No matter how you choose to schedule your time, the activities you engage in each day, or what resources your center has, your daily schedule should include the following:

-- Physical activity—regular time and space to move around outside is widely regarded as a staple for any preschool schedule, and is important for developing motor skills
+- Physical activity—regular time and space to move around outside is widely regarded as a staple for any preschool schedule and is essential for developing motor skills.

-Incorporating all these elements is not just necessary for promoting early childhood development, it is often regulated by law.
-Check your state regulations to see what they require and ensure that your plans are in line with standards.
+Incorporating all these elements into your daily schedule is necessary for promoting early childhood development and is often regulated by law.
+Check your state’s regulations to see their requirements and ensure that your plans align with standards.

-For example, South Carolina requires outdoor activity for children each day as weather permits, and Florida requires that snacks and meals meet USDA MyPlate guidelines.
-There may also be different required staff ratios for active time and down time, which should factor into your schedule and how you handle staff breaks.
+For example, South Carolina requires outdoor activity for children daily as weather permits, and Florida requires that snacks and meals meet USDA MyPlate guidelines.
+There may also be different required staff ratios for active time and down time, which should factor into your preschool's daily schedule and how you handle staff breaks.